uptane/deployment-considerations/faq.md

 ### **Must all signatures be valid for a threshold of signatures to be valid?**
 The threshold requirement of Uptane, mentioned in [Section 5.4.4.3](https://uptane.github.io/uptane-standard/uptane-standard.html#check_root) and in descriptions of other roles, stipulates that a set number of keys are required to sign a metadata file.
 This is designed to prevent attacks by requiring would-be hackers to compromise multiple keys in order to install malware.
 However, what happens if this threshold is met, but one or more of the keys is not valid?

-As currently configured, the Uptane Standard allows each implementer to decide whether these keys would be accepted.
+The Uptane Standard allows each implementer to decide whether these keys would be accepted.
 Take the following example:

 Root metadata says valid top-level targets keyids are A, B, C, and D, with a threshold of 2.
 Should the following two metadata files be considered valid?